Bob Eubanks: Other appearances

 EUBANKS: You know why Jewish women don't get AIDS?
 Because they marry assholes, they don't screw them.
 Pardon me.

-According to Moore in the film's DVD commentary, Eubanks attempted to denounce the film with the Anti-Defamation League for containing anti-Semitic content, despite the fact that the only anti-semitic content in the film was contributed by Eubanks himself.
+According to Moore in the film's DVD commentary, Eubanks attempted to denounce the film with the Anti-Defamation League for containing anti-Semitic content, despite the fact that the only anti-Semitic content in the film was contributed by Eubanks himself.
 In a 2010 interview for the Archive of American Television, Eubanks discussed his encounter with Moore and gave an explanation on how the ill-fated joke came about.

 In 1992, Eubanks appeared on the TV sitcom The Fresh Prince of Bel-Air in the episode "Eyes on the Prize" hosting the game show "Double Trouble".
 That same year, he also made a cameo in the movie Home Alone 2: Lost in New York hosting the game show "Ding-Dang-Dong", where he mentioned that the show's contestants stayed at the Plaza Hotel in New York City, and also gave the phone number for reservations (which allowed Kevin McCallister, played by Macaulay Culkin, to check in).

 He has also hosted the Tournament of Roses Parade on Los Angeles television channel KTLA since 1976 and with Stephanie Edwards from 1978 to 2005.
-In 2006, Eubanks continued to host with Edwards's replacement, KTLA Morning Show anchor Michaela Pereira.
+In 2006, Eubanks continued to host with Edwards's replacement, KTLA Morning News anchor Michaela Pereira.
 Edwards returned to her co-hosting position alongside Eubanks in 2009.
 In September 2015, Bob Eubanks and Stephanie Edwards announced on the KTLA Morning News that the 2016 parade will be their last.
 In 2017, they were replaced by Leeza Gibbons and Mark Steines.